 - 4. While the tofu is baking, put together the sriracha marinade.
 In a large mixing bowl, whisk together the soy sauce, sriracha, lime juice, and agave.
 Set aside.

-5. When the tofu is done baking, immediately add it to marinade.
+5. After the tofu is done baking, immediately add it to sriracha tofu marinade.
 Stir it around for about 30 seconds to make sure it’s well coated, and then, set it aside to cool.

-6. When the tofu is completely cool, drain the marinade off into a second mixing bowl.
+6. Once the tofu is completely cool, drain the marinade off into a second mixing bowl.
 Whisk the almond butter into the marinade in the second mixing bowl.

 7. Add tofu, cucumber, carrot, red cabbage, cilantro and scallion to the second mixing bowl.
-Stir everything together, and taste.
+Stir everything together, and taste the sriracha tofu salad.
 Not salty enough?
 Add more soy sauce.
 Want it spicier?
 Add more sriracha.
-Serve cold as a protein-packed tofu salad or tofu filling for vegan wraps.
+Serve cold as a protein-packed Thai-inspired tofu salad or tofu filling for vegan wraps.